Albertoja/Albertoja/README.md

 ### Hi there 👋

 # 👋 Hello, I'm Alberto!

-I'm a passionate Informatics Engineering student at UAX University with a keen interest in cybersecurity.
-Currently, I'm making strides in the world of cybersecurity as part of the Security Operations Center team at Telefonica Tech.
+I am passionate about all forms of technology.
+I have found my way to satisfy my passion for solving logical problems through programming.
+I am eager to learn more and be able to contribute as much as possible.

 ## 🚀 About Me